 Me personally, I’ve been implementing IF in my own life since 2018.
 The two biggest benefits that I experienced actually weren’t directly connected to my health, but rather to convenience and budget:

 It’s very simple!
 Let’s say you decide that Monday-Friday you only eat between 12 and 8 PM, then that’s the only thing you have to think about.
 You don’t have to count calories (e.g. weight watchers).
-You don’t have to autisticly adhere to a certain composition of your macros (e.g. the ketogenic diet).
+You don’t have to autistically adhere to a certain composition of your macros (e.g. the ketogenic diet).

 It saves you a lot of money!
 Well, for me at least, it does.
 I’m an above par consumer, I like consuming, especially food.
 For example, before I implemented IF in my life, I had a lot more snacks on the road.
 Every time of the day was a good time to buy a snack.
 When practicing IF, snacking in the morning and late in the evening is taboo, because those periods aren’t in your feeding window.
-Also the number of times IN my feeding window that I eat out are reduced, the reason being that I want to have control over the few meals I have.
+Also, the number of times IN my feeding window that I eat out is reduced, the reason being that I want to have control over the few meals I have.
 I want them to be nutritious and fulfilling.

 In combat sports

-This has been a nice introduction to convince you that IF is nice way to optimize health for people in general.
+This has been a nice introduction to convince you that IF is a nice way to optimize health for people in general.
 But of course, this is a blog about healthy habits of competitive fighters (MMA, Muay Thai, boxing,…).
 So, let’s zoom in on this specific category of people.